misfits in touch:

 -

-Shoes will be off and we’ll be on a padded area on the floor, socks are optional
+Shoes will be taken off by the door and we’ll be on a padded area on the floor.
+Socks are optional

 -

-Please arrive sober so that you can give consent
+Please arrive sober so you can give and receive clear consent

 -